appscode/blog/content/post/introducing-panopticon/index.md

 Like other Kubernetes native resources, it has `TypeMeta`, `ObjectMeta`, and `Spec` sections.
 However, it doesn't have a `Status` section.
 Let's focus on the `spec` section.
 In `targetRef`, we specified the `apiVersion` and `kind` of our targeted resource `MongoDB` from which we want to generate our metrics.
 The `metrics` section specifies the list of metrics we want to collect.

-// TODO: field list

-Here each metrics contains three mandatory fields.
-They are `name`, `help`, and `type`.
-Here `name` defines the metrics name, `help` holds a short description about the metrics and `type` denotes the Prometheus type of the metrics.
-You'll find the details of custom resource definition [here](https://github.com/kmodules/custom-resources/blob/master/apis/metrics/v1alpha1/metricsconfiguration_types.go).

 Let's see a sample MongoDB manifest file for better understanding.

 ```yaml